 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Wallhead gutters with cast iron downpipes.
+Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 Main walls are of traditional solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are replacement upvc double glazed type.
-The front access door is of a pvc type.
+Windows throughout are of timber sash and casement single glazed type.
+The access door to the subject property is of a timber variety.
 External decorations Visually inspected.
-PVC finishes.
-Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front elevation where the boundaries are defined by stone walls and metal fencing.
+Painted timber finishes.
+Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
+There is a communal entrance hall and stairwell which is accessed via a secure entry phone system.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The property benefits from communal garden ground to the rear elevation where the boundaries are defined by stone walls.
 Ceilings Visually inspected from floor level.
-Lath and plaster and plasterboard.
-Internal walls Visually inspected from floor level.
+Ceilings throughout are of lath and plaster and plasterboard construction.

+Internal walls Visually inspected from floor level internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Lath and plaster and plasterboard lined.
+Internal walls are of lath and plaster and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Floors throughout are of suspended timber variety with partial fitted floor coverings.
-No access was gained to any sub-floor areas.
+Flooring is of suspended timber variety.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Kitchen fittings are of a wall and base type with worktop surface areas present.
 Internal doors, skirtings and facings are of a timber variety.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplace within the livingroom has been blocked over and is no longer in use.
-Internal decorations longer in use.
+Former fireplaces appear to have been blocked over and are no longer in use.
 Internal decorations Visually inspected.
-Internal decorations longer in use.
-Internal decorations Cellars Visually inspected.
-Cellars Visually inspected.
-Papered and painted throughout.
-NOT APPLICABLE Visually inspected.
-Papered and painted throughout.
+Freshly painted throughout.
+Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with fuseboard located in the entrance hallway.